 If this your first experiment with colour, start by determining your natural hair colour, then decide how much lighter or darker you want to be.
 There are some rules to how far you can go on either end of the scale- only ever go two shades darker or lighter than your natural colour when dying hair at home.
 That way you can be pretty certain that the end result will work well with your natural skin tone, plus you’re far more likely to get a natural-looking result.

 Next choose the tone of the colour- the most familiar terms are golden, ash, beige, copper and chestnut.
 Then you need to decide on your formula.
 You could go for a “quasi colour”, which is a temporary colourant.
 Think coloured conditioners, hairsprays or lotions that aren’t mixed with an activator.
 These usually just last for one shampoo.

-2. You colour your hair, but you what to go darker or lighter
+2. You colour your hair, but you want to go darker or lighter

-If you want to go lighter or transition to a slightly more ‘out there’ shade, but have coloured hair already, you need to use a decolorant or colour stripper (available on the high street).
+If you want to go lighter or transition to a slightly more ‘out there’ shade, but have coloured hair already, you need to use a decolorant or colour stripper (Bleach London's Washing Out Liquid, £6, comes highly recommended).
 Artificial colour can’t lift or lighten artificial colour, although you can apply highlights (normally best left to the pros).
 As for darkening, you can darken hair that’s been lightened artificially, but only leave hair colour on for half the time directed on the box.

 3. You colour your hair and you’re happy with the shade, but you want a refresh, to touch up the roots or intensify ends

 If your hair colour is growing out at the roots, choose a colour two shades lighter than your natural colour to cover the regrowth.
 As for mid-lengths and ends, you can either opt for a semi- permanent colour, again two shades lighter (two is the magic number here apparently), or, you can mix your home hair colour of choice with a protein-rich conditioner for more of a colour gloss effect.